phuwin95/DATA.ML.360-2023-2024-1/submission.md

 | Thishan Thanushka Jayawardena | 150927237 |

 ## Assignment 4
+The assignment can be found in github repository branch [`assigment-4`](https://github.com/phuwin95/DATA.ML.360-2023-2024-1/tree/assignment-4): [https://github.com/phuwin95/DATA.ML.360-2023-2024-1/tree/assignment-4](https://github.com/phuwin95/DATA.ML.360-2023-2024-1/tree/assignment-4)

-We designed the why-not engines for Atomic, Group and position absenteeism with the consideration that only the top 20 similar users are used for calculating the why-not scores.
+We designed the why-not engines for Atomic, Group and position absenteeism with the consideration that only the top 20 similar users are used for calculating the why-not explanations.

-README.md file contains detailed instructions to run the code.
+The README.md file in the repository at the corresponding branch contains detailed instructions to run the code.
+Otherwise, the instructions are also provided below:

-## Run with docker
+### Run with docker
-### Build
+#### Build
 `docker build -t recommender-system-assignment .`

-### Run
+#### Run
 `docker run recommender-system-assignment`

-## Run with nodejs
+### Run with nodejs
 Use at least node version 18.

-### Install
+#### Install
 `npm run install`

-### Run
+#### Run
 `npm run program`